I started from 0 and I'm currently growing 150+ followers per week on X. Some do better, some do worse, but that’s not the point

 Try content that sounds personal but is actually designed to drive curiosity about what you're building.
 Example :

-1. The Learning Thread Share something you just figured out.
+1. The learning thread Share something you just figured out.
 Example: "I just spent 3 hours analyzing our churn data.
 Here's what I learned about why users actually leave SaaS products..."

-2. Contrarian Takes (But Make Them Smart) Challenge conventional wisdom with data.
+2. Contrarian takes (But make them smart) Challenge conventional wisdom with data.
 "Everyone says 'build in public' but 73% of founders I surveyed say it actually hurt their early sales.
 Here's why..."

-3. Process Breakdowns Show your actual workflow.
+3. Process breakdowns Show your actual workflow.
 "How I validate product ideas in 48 hours without building anything..."

-4. Metric Transparency Share real numbers.
+4. Metric transparency Share real numbers.
 "Month 3 update: $2.4K MRR, 89 users, 23% churn.
-Here's what's working and what's not..."
+Here's what's working and what's not...".
+People love numbers.

 The successful founders I studied post 2-3 times per day:

-Consistency beats perfection.
+Posting times can change, but overall, consistency beats perfection.
 I'd rather post something decent every day than wait for the perfect tweet once a week.

 This was my biggest learning curve.
 X isn't a broadcasting platform—it's a conversation platform.